+Table 1 - Parking Stall and Aisle Layout

-(d) In parking lots utilizing a parking angle of 90°, 30% of the spaces shall be created with a stall width of 10 feet zero inches and a stall depth of 20 feet zero inches.
-Remaining spaces shall be created with a
+- (d) In parking lots utilizing a parking angle of 90 degrees, thirty-percent (30%) of the spaces shall be created with a stall width of 10'-0" and a stall depth of 20'-0".
+Remaining spaces shall be created with a stall width of at least 9'-0" and a stall depth of at least 18'-0". - (e) In lots utilizing diagonal parking, the direction of proper traffic flow shall be indicated by signs, pavement markings or other permanent indications and maintained as necessary. - (f) Parking areas for nonresidential uses shall be designed to permit each motor vehicle to proceed to and from the parking space provided for it without requiring the moving of any other motor vehicles.
+Double stack parking may be permitted for resident parking in conjunction with residential uses if both spaces in the stack are assigned to the occupants of the same dwelling unit.

-- stall width of at least nine feet zero inches and a stall depth of at least 18 feet zero inches. - (e) In lots utilizing diagonal parking, the direction of proper traffic flow shall be indicated by signs, pavement markings or other permanent indications and maintained as necessary. - (f) Parking areas for nonresidential uses shall be designed to permit each motor vehicle to proceed to and from the parking space provided for it without requiring the moving of any other motor vehicles.
-Double-stack parking may be permitted for resident parking in conjunction with residential uses if both spaces in the stack are assigned to the occupants of the same dwelling unit. - (g) Provisions shall be made to restrict the overhang of parked vehicles when it might restrict traffic flow on adjacent through roads, restrict pedestrian or bicycle movement on adjacent walkways, or damage landscape materials. - (h) Parallel parking spaces may be used along internal driveways or accessways.
-Stall width and depth shall be at least nine feet by 20 feet. - (i) Automobile storage.
-The parking space dimension requirements in § 120-812C(1)(c) to (g), above, do not apply to vehicles stored for display, sale or repair.
-However, the operator of the use shall demonstrate that there is enough land area to accommodate all vehicles within any setbacks or required buffer areas of § 120-812C(1)(b) and/or the applicable zoning district.
-(See Article 4, Zoning Districts.) - (2) Minimum off-street parking space requirements. - (a) No minimum number of parking spaces are required.
-The applicant should demonstrate that the number of spaces provided on-site will meet the needs of the anticipated uses on the property.
-Shared parking arrangements are encouraged. - (b) Off-site parking.
+- (g) Provisions shall be made to restrict the "overhang" of parked vehicles when it might restrict traffic flow on adjacent through roads, restrict pedestrian or bicycle movement on adjacent walkways, or damage landscape materials. - (h) Parallel parking spaces may be used along internal driveways or access ways.
+Stall width and depth shall be at least 9' x 20'. - (i) Automobile Storage.
+The parking space dimension requirements in Subsections 812.C.1.(c) to (g) above, do not apply to vehicles stored for display, sale or repair.
+However, the operator of the use shall demonstrate that there is enough land area to accommodate all vehicles within any setbacks or required buffer areas of Subsection 812.C.1.(b) and/or the applicable zoning district.
+(See Sec.
+400 Zoning Districts)

+2. Minimum Off-Street Parking Space Requirements

+- (a) No minimum number of parking spaces are required.
+The applicant should demonstrate that the number of spaces provided onsite will meet the needs of the anticipated uses on the property.
+Shared parking arrangements are encouraged. - (b) Off-Site Parking.
 Parking spaces may be located off-site if the spaces will adequately serve the principal use for which the spaces are required.
-In making this determination, the Planning Board, Staff Review Committee, or Code Enforcement Officer, as applicable, shall consider the following factors: - [1] Proximity of the off-street parking. - [2] Ease of pedestrian access to the off-site parking. - [3] Provision of sidewalks or paths between the off-site parking and the principal use. - [4] The applicant has sufficient legal interest in the land on which the off-site parking is provided to establish control as long as the use exists. - [5] Adequate lighting shall be installed to provide for safe pedestrian movement. - D. Pedestrian traffic.
-The site plan shall provide for a system of pedestrianways within the development appropriate to the type and scale of development.
+In making this determination the Planning Board, Development Review Committee, or Code Enforcement Officer, as applicable, shall consider the following factors: - (1) Proximity of the off-street parking, - (2) Ease of pedestrian access to the off-site parking, - (3) Provision of sidewalks or paths between the off-site parking and the principle use, - (4) The applicant has sufficient legal interest in the land on which the off-site parking is provided to establish control as long as the use exists. - (5) Adequate lighting shall be installed to provide for safe pedestrian movement.

+D. Pedestrian Traffic

+The site plan shall provide for a system of pedestrian ways within the development appropriate to the type and scale of development.
 This system shall connect the major building entrances/exits with parking areas and with existing sidewalks, if they exist or are planned in the vicinity of the project.
 The pedestrian network may be located either in the street right-of-way or outside of the right-of-way in open space or recreation areas.
-The system shall be designed to link the project with residential, recreational, and commercial facilities, schools, bus stops, and existing sidewalks in the neighborhood or, when appropriate, to connect with amenities such as parks or open space on or adjacent to the site. - E. Stormwater management. - (1) Adequate provisions shall be made for the collection and disposal of all stormwater that runs off
+The system shall be designed to link the project with residential, recreational, and commercial facilities, schools, bus stops, and existing sidewalks in the neighborhood or, when appropriate, to connect with amenities such as parks or open space on or adjacent to the site.

+E. Stormwater Management